Skip to main content

 Landed costs on POs and in your catalog will still reflect the Ordering UoM.
 For example, landed costs per meter for Vendor ABC will remain unchanged, even if inventory is tracked in yards.

-Will this change how I reconcile inventory?
+Will this change how I reconcile bills?

 Did this answer your question?